-- Press Command-Q to quit Safari.
-If Safari doesn't quit, press Option-Command-Esc to force Safari to quit.
+- Press Command-Q to close Safari.
+If you can't close Safari, press Option-Command-Esc to force Safari to close.

 - Open Safari again and try to load the page.
-When Safari opens, if it automatically opens pages that you don't want to open, quit Safari again, then press and hold the Shift key while opening Safari.
+If Safari opens pages automatically that you don't want to open, close Safari again, then press and hold the Shift key while opening Safari.

 Check Safari extensions

-If you installed any Safari extensions, make sure that they are up to date.
+If you've installed any Safari extensions, make sure they're up to date.

 You can also try turning extensions off.
 From the menu bar in Safari, choose Safari > Settings (or Preferences).
-Click Extensions, then deselect the checkbox for each extension to turn it off.
-Learn more about Safari extensions.
+Click Extensions, then untick the box for each extension to turn it off.
+Find out more about Safari extensions.

 Check Safari settings

-The webpage might not be compatible with one or more browser settings, which you can turn on or off as needed.
+The web page may not be compatible with one or more browser settings, which you can turn on or off as needed.
 From the menu bar in Safari, choose Safari > Settings (or Preferences).
-Then click Websites, Privacy, or Security to access these settings:
+Then click Websites, Privacy or Security to access these settings: